42ity/fty-cmake/README.md

  * `shared` - shared library
  * `interface` - non binary library, just headers, configs etc

+`USES`/`USES_PRIVATE` are dependencies of the project for building only.
-`USES` and `USES_PUBLIC` are dependencies of the project.
+`USES_PUBLIC` are dependencies of the project with are going to be propagated to the projects which use our project.
 Firstly system will try to find dependency in the system.
 If it will not found and ENABLE_STANDALONE is ON then will try to find it in `external` projects and will add it to compilation process.

 ### Example of the projects